Nicollet Hotel

 In the 1930s the Nicollet was managed by the National Hotel Management Company, with hotel industry pioneer Ralph Hitz as the NHM president.
 Hitz raised the profile of the Nicollet with his unique marketing style and particular attention to his guests and employees.
 In the 1950s a Polynesian-themed bar called the Waikiki Room was also added.
 In 1957 the hotel was bought by the Albert Pick Hotels Company and renamed the Pick-Nicollet Hotel.

 During the 1960s when much of the Gateway District was demolished as part of an urban renewal project the Nicollet was spared, however the hotel's age and the neighborhood's decline left it unable to compete.
 In 1973 the hotel was bought by Soul's Harbor Church which held services, operated Calvary Bible Institute, and provided housing in the building.
 The church went into bankruptcy in 1984 and the hotel's fixtures and furnishings were sold off shortly thereafter.
 Various proposals to renovate the building into a new hotel, apartments or office space were made during the 1980s but none of the plans came to fruition.
 The building was added to the National Register of Historic Places in 1987 but was eventually demolished in 1991.

-After the building's demolition the site served as a surface parking lot.
-In 2014 the city of Minneapolis solicited proposals to redevelop the block and received proposals from four different developers.
-In February 2015 the city's staff recommended a proposal from United Properties to build a complex on the site including a 36-story residential tower, Hilton hotel, retail/office space and a public plaza.
+After the building's demolition the site served as a surface parking lot until construction began on the RBC Gateway building in June 2019.
+Today, the former Nicollet Hotel site houses not only the world headquarters of RBC Wealth Management, but also a Four Seasons hotel.